wget Command in Linux with Examples

 wget --spider -r -l 4 -o wget-spider.log https://docs.example.com/

 The --spider flag skips downloads and only requests headers. wget logs all HTTP responses to wget-spider.log.
-After the scan completes, search the log for “404” or “broken link” messages using grep:
+After the scan completes, search the log for “404” or “broken link” messages with grep:

 grep '404' wget-spider.log